cakephp/docs/en/appendices/3-4-migration-guide.rst

 * ``Response::protocol()`` is deprecated.
 Use ``Response::getProtocolVersion()`` instead.
 * ``send()``, ``sendHeaders()``, ``_sendHeader()``, ``_sendContent()``,
-  ``_setCookies()``, ``_setContentType()``, and ``stop()`` are deprecated and obsoleted by the PSR-7 HTTP stack.
+  ``_setCookies()``, ``_setContentType()``, and ``stop()`` are deprecated and made obsolete by the PSR-7 HTTP stack.

 With responses heading towards immutable object patterns as recommended by the PSR-7 standards, a number of 'helper' methods in ``Response`` have been